 Missouri Baptist University strives to promote a safe and healthy learning and working environment.
-Consequently, pets and other animals are prohibited from University-owned buildings unless the animal is in the service of a person with a disability or the animal is used in classroom instruction.
-Members of the Missouri Baptist University community and neighbors are free to walk their pets on campus so long as the pets are on a leash and the pets' owners pick up after their pets.
+Consequently, pets and other animals are prohibited from university-owned buildings unless the animal is in the service of a person with a disability or the animal is used in classroom instruction.
+Members of the Missouri Baptist University community and neighbors are free to walk their dog(s) and cat(s) on campus so long as the dog(s) and cat(s) are on a leash and the dog's, or cat's owners pick up after their dog(s) or cat(s).

 The Missouri Baptist University Policy on Service and Assistance Animals (PPM 7.004) outlines the responsibilities of the students and the University in evaluating and approving requests by students for Service Animals and Assistance Animals.
-Students who seek an accommodation in the form of a Service Animal or an Assistance Animal must submit the required documentation as set forth in the policy in a timely manner and obtain the advance approval of the Special Needs Coordinator(s) prior to brining a Service Animal or Assistance Animal to campus.
-In order to maintain University facilities, and ensure the health and safety of members of the University community, Service Animals and Assistance Animals are subject to standards regarding their care, keeping and behavior.
+Students who seek an accommodation in the form of a Service Animal or an Assistance Animal must submit the required documentation as set forth in the policy in a timely manner and obtain the advance approval of the Special Needs Coordinator(s) prior to bringing a Service Animal or Assistance Animal to campus.
+To maintain University facilities and ensure the health and safety of members of the University community, Service Animals and Assistance Animals are subject to standards regarding their care, keeping, and behavior.